How Much Does An ADU Cost?

 -Application fees: varies based on municipality.
 Find out by searching your city on Housable.com

--Design: Working with an architect or Housable's drafting team (note that architects are considerably more expensive).
+-Design: You must choose to work with an architect, or Housable's drafting team (note that architects are considerably more expensive).
 Learn the cost of your Housable design services (it varies per property) by verifying your property on the Housable site, and viewing your ADU services.

 -Liability Insurance: Legally required in disaster-prone California

 -Contractor Fees: You can connect with a contractor and get estimates on the Housable marketplace.